ztaira/hub_where/README.md

 frequent are usually low on bikes.

-I'll be leaving this script running on my laptop for as much time as possible over the next week or so, so I'll have interesting data set to do fun things with..
+I'll be leaving this script running on my laptop for as much time as possible over the next week or so.
+After that, I'll have interesting data set to do fun things with.

 ### Usage:
 - Use `python hub_where.py` to run the hub\_where.py file